armandopartida0/chippy/README.md

 # chippy
-Just a simple Chip-8 emulator written in C++ and uses SDL2.
+Just a simple Chip-8 emulator written in C++ and uses raylib.
 Dumb name I know

 ## Status
 * As of now, Chip-8 opcodes fully implemented